LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Introduction

 An alternative approach explores multi-agent systems, which frequently adopt a master–slave paradigm \citep{li2025autokaggle, han2025llmmultiagentsystemschallenges, xu2025comprehensivesurveydeepresearch}.
 In this setting, a single controller (e.g., orchestration agent) assigns subtasks to a set of subordinate agents that then execute the specified actions.
 While conceptually straightforward, this architecture has several drawbacks.
 First, this master-slave paradigm limits the agents' autonomy: subordinate agents are forced to execute instructions from the coordinator even when they lack sufficient information or hold outdated or erroneous information.
 Second, the central controller must maintain an accurate model of each agents capabilities to assign tasks, an assumption that is often unrealistic when agents have only partial or evolving knowledge of the problem space.
 Finally, when multiple agents possess overlapping expertise, the controller faces an inherent assignment ambiguity, making task routing difficult.

-Inspired by the blackboard architecture that with substantial impact on traditional AI systems since the 1980s \citep{10.1145/356810.356816, blackboard-old-3}, we adopt a new communication paradigm for LLM multi-agent systems.
-In this paradigm, a central agent remains responsible for solving the overall task, similar to the master-slave paradigm.
-However, rather than assigning subtasks to specific agents, the central agent posts a request on a shared \textit{blackboard} that describes the task or information needed, as shown in Figure~\ref{fig:overview}.
-Subordinate agents monitoring the blackboard can independently decide whether they possess the capability, knowledge, or interest to contribute to solving the task.
+Inspired by the blackboard architecture that with substantial impact on traditional AI systems since the 1980s \citep{10.1145/356810.356816, blackboard-old-3}, we adopt a new communication paradigm for LLM multi-agent systems: A central agent remains responsible for solving the overall task, similar to the master-slave paradigm; However, rather than assigning subtasks to specific agents, the central agent posts a request on a shared \textit{blackboard} that describes the task or information needed, as shown in Figure~\ref{fig:overview}.
+Subordinate agents monitoring the blackboard can independently decide whether they possess the capability, knowledge, or interest to contribute to solving process.
 This design shifts decision-making from a single coordinator to a distributed model whose agents autonomously determine their participation, enabling more flexible collaborations.
 This differs from the conventional shared-memory paradigm in multi-agent systems.
-In shared-memory \citep{sagirova2025shared}, agents perform assigned tasks based on information in the shared memory, effectively being asked to execute tasks determined by a central coordinator.
-Conversely, \textit{in the blackboard architecture, there is no task assignment; instead, requests are broadcast on the blackboard, and each agent retains full autonomy to decide whether to participate in solving the task or not.}
+In shared-memory \citep{sagirova2025shared}, agents perform assigned tasks based on information in the shared memory, effectively being asked to execute them determined by a central coordinator.
+Conversely, \textit{in the blackboard architecture, there is no task assignment; instead, requests are broadcast on a blackboard, and each agent retains full autonomy whether to participate in the task or not.}